cetic/tsimulus-presentation/README.md

 This repository contains a template for reveal.js presentation slide.

+1. Fork this repository
+2. Setup CI/CD (project name in `.gitlab-ci` file, Openshift config)
+3. Edit `index.html`
+4. Edit Authors in README.md

 ### Usage

-Fork this repository and open index.html in your browser or deploy this on OpenShift e.g. (see `.gitlab.yml`)
+Open index.html in your browser or deploy this on OpenShift e.g. (see `.gitlab.yml`)

 * presentation mode: press `s`
 * overview mode: press `escape`